How to Glaze Painted Furniture

 Repurposed Glaze Painted Furniture Pieces

-When I first made this Grateful Thankful Blessed Headboard sign it really didn’t do anything for me.
-But after I distressed it and glazed it I totally fell in love with it.
+When I first made this Grateful, Thankful, and Blessed Headboard sign, it didn’t do anything for me.
+But after I distressed it and glazed it, I totally fell in love with it.

 A free sewing cabinet got some red paint to make it into a Vintage Sewing Desk Kitchen Storage.
 I like red paint, but adding this glaze to any red paint makes me love red even MORE!